-Use an SSD SSDs use a fraction of the power of a traditional hard drive, and they bring better performance too.
+SSDs use a fraction of the power of a traditional HDD, and they bring better performance.
+Best SSD for gaming.

-Try fewer fans Fans eat up power and generate noise—use as few of them as you can get away with.
+Fans eat up power and generate noise—use as few of them as you can get away with.
+Best PC fans.

 It’s funny how gamers will jump through all sorts of hoops to save a fictional planet if they’re asked to by a quest-giving NPC, but rarely think about doing the same when it comes to the real thing.
 The energy-guzzling PC sitting on, or below, your desk may not compare to a coal-fired power plant when it comes to environmental impact, but a 2015 study found that a typical gaming computer uses about the same amount of energy as three refrigerators (or ten Xbox consoles).
 So here’s a quest for you—how can you make your PC more environmentally-friendly, and quieter and cheaper to run in the process?